Carnival extends cruise suspensions, will keep Sunshine in Charleston until May 11

-Carnival Cruise Line is extending its suspension of operations through May 11 and will keep its Sunshine pleasure ship docked at Columbus Street Terminal in downtown Charleston until then, the cruise line said Monday.
+Carnival Cruise Line is extending its suspension of operations through May 11 and will keep its Sunshine pleasure ship docked at Columbus Street Terminal in downtown Charleston until then, the company said Monday.

 "We remain committed to our return to service and will use this time to continue to build additional processes, protocols and resources to protect the health and safety of our guests, crew and the destinations we serve," the cruise line said in a statement.

-About 1,100 crew members are on board the Sunshine, which has been docked at Columbus Street Terminal since March 16 when COVID-19 fears shut down the global cruise industry.
+About 1,100 crew members are staying on board the Sunshine, which has been docked at the State Ports Authority's Columbus Street Terminal since March 16 when COVID-19 fears shut down the global cruise industry.
 Carnival said it's possible some of those crew members might be able to return home in coming days.

 "Just like they have always taken care of our guests, we are working diligently to continue to take care of them and get them home where possible," Carnival said of its crew members.

-The State Ports Authority said any crew departures will be done in coordination with authorities and with the cruise line providing transportation from the ship directly to a designated airport.
+The SPA said any crew departures will be done in coordination with U.S. authorities and with the cruise line providing transportation from the ship directly to a designated airport.

 Carnival will also continue its practice of periodically sailing out of Charleston Harbor to dispose of gray water from things like baths, kitchen appliances and washing machines.
 The vessel last sailed offshore on Sunday.